 (12) Building capacity for involvement- Materials and training are provided to help parents work with their children to improve their achievement, such as literacy training and using technology to foster parent and family engagement.

-(13) Building capacity for involvement- Staff are educated, with the assistance of parents, in the value and contributions of parents, and in how to reach out to, communicate with, and work with as equal partners, implement and coordinate parent programs, and how to build ties between parents and the school.
+(13) Building capacity for involvement- Staff are educated, with the assistance of parents, in the value and contributions of parents, and in how to reach out to, communicate with, and work with as equal partners, implement and coordinate parent programs, build ties between parents and the school.

-In addition to attending staff development opportunities relating to family engagement, the PFIS faculty and staff research ongoing ideas on how to increase and promote family participation, collaboration, and contribution.
-The following are examples:
+In addition to participating in staff development opportunities focused on family engagement, PFI faculty and staff continually explore new strategies to enhance family participation, collaboration, and involvement.
+Here are some examples:

-(14) Building capacity for involvement- To the extent feasible and appropriate, Title I-A parent and family engagement programs are coordinated and integrated with parent involvement activities with Head Start, Reading First, Early Reading First, Even Start, the Home Instruction Programs for Preschool Youngsters, the Parents as Teachers Program, and public preschool and other programs.
-They also conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children.
+(14) Building capacity for involvement- To the extent feasible and appropriate, Title I-A parent and family engagement programs are coordinated and integrated with parent involvement activities with Head Start, Reading First, Early Reading First, Even Start, , the Home Instruction Programs for Preschool Youngsters, the Parents as Teachers Program, and public preschool and other programs, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children.

-PFIS does not house Head Start, pre-K, or kindergarten students.
+PFI does not have Head Start, pre-K, or kindergarten students in our building.

 (15) Building capacity for involvement- Provide other reasonable support for Parent and Family Engagement activities per parent request.
 (Example: transportation, childcare)

-PFIS holds parent involvement activities during parent/teacher conference times.
-Since many of our parents work multiple jobs, and sometimes have difficulty finding childcare and transportation, PFIS plans activities concurrently in hopes that stakeholders will be able to attend.
-Every effort is made to assist our parents with limited English proficiency through the use of translators and translated documents.
-Translators are available during the school day, as well as during conferences and parent meetings.
-Faculty and staff are available to assist parents in reading forms and completing paperwork.
-Forms are sent home in English and in Spanish.
-While childcare is not provided, children are welcome to come to events and meetings.
-The school staff and the Parent Teacher Organization also seek to actively involve parents with opportunities to volunteer within the school and help these parents by providing support or translation.
+PFI organizes parent involvement activities during parent/teacher conferences.
+Recognizing that many of our parents work multiple jobs and may struggle with childcare and transportation, we plan activities simultaneously to encourage attendance.
+To support parents with limited English proficiency, we provide translators and translated documents.
+Translators are available during school hours, conferences, and parent meetings.
+Faculty and staff are also on hand to assist parents with reading forms and completing paperwork.
+All forms are sent home in both English and Spanish.
+While we do not offer childcare, children are welcome to attend events and meetings.
+The school staff and the Parent Teacher Organization actively encourage parent participation by offering volunteer opportunities and providing additional support, including translation assistance.

 (16) Accessibility-Local educational agencies and schools, to the extent practicable, shall provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children, including providing information and school reports in a format and, to the extent practicable, in a language parents understand.

-At PFIS, every effort is made to assist our families with limited English proficiency.
-Many district/school documents are available in both English and Spanish.
-Translators are brought in to interpret during meetings.
-Faculty and staff are also available to assist parents in reading forms and completing paperwork.
-We currently have a faculty member who is fluent in Spanish.
-Forms are sent home in English and Spanish.
-The “Home School Connections” newsletter, available in both Spanish and English, is sent home monthly to all families.
+At PFI, we make every effort to support families with limited English proficiency.
+Many district and school documents are available in both English and Spanish.
+Translators are provided during meetings to assist with communication, and faculty and staff are available to help parents read and complete forms.
+Additionally, we have a faculty member who is fluent in Spanish.
+Forms are sent home in both languages, and the "Home School Connections" newsletter, available in both Spanish and English, is distributed monthly to all families.